id4ac/id4ac.github.io/index.md

 # Post-workshop Plans
-To continue the long-term impact of the workshop and the creation of tangible outcomes, the following follow-up activities will be arranged: synchronizing all works (position papers, work-in-progress reports, and demonstration papers) presented in the proposed workshop and discuss outcomes on our workshop website with the permission from the author; inviting workshop participants to publish their works in a selected Journal Special Issue.
+To continue the long-term impact of the workshop and the creation of tangible outcomes, the following follow-up activities will be arranged: synchronizing all works (position papers, work-in-progress reports, and demonstration papers) presented in the proposed workshop and discussing outcomes on our workshop website with the permission from the author; inviting workshop participants to publish their works in a selected Journal Special Issue.

 # Origanizers